 Waste: Waste data not reported for 2023, therefore waste was estimated based on 2022 data.

 Water: Water data not reported for 2023, therefore 2023 water was estimated based on 2022 data.

 GHG Emissions: GHG emissions for 2022 have been restated due to an error in applying an incorrect emission factor for natural gas, resulting in an overestimation.
-The corrected total Scope 1 and Scope 2 emissions for Hendrix in 2022 is 33,380 tCO2e Emissions from animal husbandry are not included but are expected to be reported for 2024.
+The corrected total Scope 1 and Scope 2 emissions for Hendrix in 2022 is 33,380 tCO{2e} Emissions form animal husbandry are not included but are expected to be reported for 2024.
 Increase in Scope 1 GHG emissions between 2022 and 2023 is largely attributable to more comprehensive reporting.

 DEI&B: Comprehensive employee ethnicity/race data has not been collected at the company as the company is headquartered in Europe.
-Board data as of April 2024.